fesor/SymfonyDIMagic/README.md

 First of all, lets be clear.
 It's OK to use [service locator is controllers](http://davedevelopment.co.uk/2016/06/01/service-locators-have-their-place.html) since we should't care about coupling in controllers since it already tightly coupled to framework.

-But service locator usage has it's onw big disatwantage: implicit dependency management.
+But service locator usage has it's onw big disadvantage: implicit dependency management.
 You can't use all this cool refactoring tools that IDE provide you without some plugins.

 ## Controllers as Service